Python-SIP/sip/sphinx/build_system.rst

             the name of the SDK if universal binaries are to be created under MacOS/X.
         :param arch:
-            the space separated architectures to include in a universal binary.
+            the space separated MacOS/X architectures to build.

     .. method:: clean_build_file_objects(mfile, build)